MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/deploy-office-online-server.md

- **For Windows Server 2012 R2, Windows Server 2016 or Windows Server 2019**
+ **For Windows Server 2012 R2, Windows Server 2016 or Windows Server 2019 or Windows Server 2022**